-Those who are self-employed previously used to have their Universal Credit entitlement worked out based on an assumed level of earnings known as the ‘minimum income floor’.
-This meant that anyone with low earnings may have their entitlement calculated using higher earnings than they actually have.
-Since April 6, the minimum income floor has been temporarily scrapped, so that Universal Credit payments now reflect their real earnings.
+Those who are self-employed have their Universal Credit entitlement worked out based on an assumed level of earnings known as the ‘minimum income floor’.
+This means that anyone with low earnings may have their entitlement calculated using higher earnings than they actually have.

 How much Universal Credit can I get?

-If you’re single and aged over 25, the standard Universal Credit allowance is £409.89 a month.
-If you’re a couple and either of you are 25 or over, the standard allowance for both of you is £594.04.
+If you’re single and aged over 25, the current standard Universal Credit allowance is £368.74 a month in the 2023/24 tax year.
+If you’re a couple and either of you are 25 or over, the standard allowance for both of you is £578.82.

-However, depending on your circumstances, you may be entitled to additional payments on top of this.
+Depending on your circumstances, you may be entitled to additional payments on top of the standard payments.
 These may include: